devarashs/MyLocalPortfolio-Backend/README.md

 # Documentation

-    this is a node js server built with express and mongodb as database , you need to setup your .env file and adjust cors.js to your based on your needs
+    this is a node js server built with express and mongodb as database , you need to setup your .env file and adjust cors.js based on your needs

 # starting guide